 We then went to the downtown area and checked out the art installations and the amazing capital building.

-Next, we left Iowa and made our way to Marlaina’s Mom’s hometown, Omaha, Nebraska.
+Next, we left Iowa and made our way to Niner’s Mom’s hometown, Omaha, Nebraska.
 She only had one recommendation for us, “Omaha beef is the best… have a delicious steak or two.”
-Marlaina doesn’t eat steak, and her Mom knows that fact, so for her to suggest such a thing, it has to be good.
+Niner doesn’t eat steak, and her Mom knows that fact, so for her to suggest such a thing, it has to be good.

 When we left the place the next morning, we headed to Starbucks for some high speed wifi and some highly caffeinated beverages.
 We also shared a pastry.

-Once we were fueled to start our day, we drove over to Westside High School, where Marlaina’s Mom graduated.
+Once we were fueled to start our day, we drove over to Westside High School, where Niner’s Mom graduated.

 Afterwards, we to headed the Old Market area of downtown Omaha.
 We walked around the old, but repurposed buildings full of funky shops.
 For lunch, we stopped at Zio’s Pizza which had great service and it was a great value.